Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 Where:

-- `<publisher-address>` - the second wallet address that will be used by Oracle service to send new prices to the contract;
+- `<publisher-address>` - the Polygon Testnet Wallet #2 address that will be used by Oracle service to send new prices to the contract;

 - `<MRENCLAVE>` and `<MRSIGNER>` - values that you received at the end of [Step 2](#writing-manifest-and-encrypting-the-oracle-service). <br/>**Note:** if at some point you will need to redo Step 2 and prepare the solution again, you will have different MRENCLAVE and MRSIGNER and will have to change them in the smart contract.
 Refer to [updating MRENCLAVE and MRSIGNER](#updating-mrenclave-and-mrsigner) to modify these without redeploying the contract;